FortinetCloudCSE/PublicCloud105-FortiFlex/content/02-quickstart/faq.md

 ### Q: Can I use FortiFlex for on-premises deployments?

-**A:** FortiFlex is designed for cloud deployments (Azure, AWS, GCP).
-For on-premises hardware, traditional licensing still applies.
-However, FortiFlex works great for:
+**A:** FortiFlex licensing works on [VM's, Hardware Services, Cloud/SaaS](https://docs.fortinet.com/document/flex-vm/25.3.0/administration-guide/883447/service-offerings)
-- Cloud-based FortiGate VMs
+- FortiGate VMs in the cloud or on Prem.
-- Hybrid architectures with cloud components
+- Hardware Services
-- Development and testing environments
+- Cloud/SaaS Services

 ## Technical Questions